Inspection Reports for

 Findings

-The survey found the most serious deficiencies to be 'F' level, widespread, with no harm but with potential for more than minimal harm, not constituting immediate jeopardy.
+The survey found the most serious deficiencies to be 'F' level, widespread, with no harm but potential for more than minimal harm, and not constituting immediate jeopardy.
+A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance is not achieved.

 Deficiencies (1)

-Most serious deficiencies found were 'F' level, widespread, with no harm but potential for more than minimal harm.
+The facility was cited for 'F' level deficiencies that were widespread with no harm but potential for more than minimal harm, not constituting immediate jeopardy.

 Report Facts